Customer Reviews / Testimonials

 for me.
 I am 65 years old and had no trouble with installation.

 of online purchasing that eludes the vast majority of it's internet

 contemporaries.
 Aesthetically perfect blend of refreshing clarity, understated

-strength, and %100 functionality blend seamlessly, affording fortunate clients a precision buying experience,
+strength, and %100 functionality blend seamlessly, affording fortunate clients a

-business approach were the world wide STANDARD for internet merchants.
-Not only
+the world wide STANDARD for internet merchants.
+Not only would individual

 This has got to be the best business we have ever dealt with,

-installed the Standard radiant barrier insulation purchased from you all.
+we installed the Standard radiant barrier insulation purchased from you all.
 I

 was impressed with the thickness of the product.
 It was so much more

 Port Charlotte, FL

-service, with the updates of emails regarding the status of the order is fantastic.
+customer service, with the updates of emails regarding the status of the order

-with such a service oriented company as you guys are.
+business with such a service oriented company as you guys are.
 I received my

 order with out a hitch.
 You have revived my faith in the Internet.
-Thank You.